anshulsamar/anshulsamar.github.io/_texts/psych103.md

 [//]: # It is odd looking into our own minds.

 Every Tuesday and Thursday, something subtle is celebrated at Stanford.
 Vulnerability.
 Diversity.
-Acknowledgement.
+The ability to be wrong.
 And the privilege to be able to say: "I understand.
 What's next?"

+Psych 103 ends not with a call to action, but a call to question - and a call to see consequence, not in headlines or textbooks, but behind the eyes of *real* students.

 --------------------------------------

 *My deepest gratitude to all the students in Psych 103 this quarter for an unforgettable experience.
-Thanks to our teaching team Dereca, Danny, Hazel, and Gabriela; my facilitation instructor, Danny; my TA partner, Tracy, my section, and all my fellow TAs.*
+Thanks to our teaching team Dereca, Danny, Hazel, and Gabriela; my facilitation instructor, Danny; my TA partner, Tracy, my section, and the other TAs.
+To my fellow engineers still at Stanford: Psych 103 won't count for your degree, but your education is woefully incomplete without it.*